Ky-Ng/UnwrapReddit/README.md

 # UnwrapReddit
-Understand and _unwrap_ the mystery behind the popularity of Reddit Posts using the Reddit API and Vue Java Script.
+Motivation: Understand and _unwrap_ the mystery behind the **Analytics of Reddit Posts** using the Reddit API and Vue Java Script.

+## Try for yourself!
+Search any subreddit name and instantly get feedback on the best time, day of week, and title to maximize reception of your Reddit post based on **real, live SubReddit data**.

 Live Deploy and Hosting through Firebase: http://bit.ly/redditAPI or https://unwrap-reddit.web.app